 (p.
-74, Remarkable Conversations, Miles and Riggio, © 1999, Perkins School for the Blind, Watertown, MA)
+74, Remarkable Conversations, Miles and Reggio, © 1999, Perkins School for the Blind, Watertown, MA)

-Video Example: Hand-Under-Hand Cooking Routine
+Hand-Under-Hand Cooking Routine

 In this video a teacher and a student who has multiple impairments (including visual) are performing a cooking routine, making muffins.
 The teacher has the materials set out for the student and performs the steps of the routine.
 The student participates by touching items or the teacher’s arm or hand to observe, but only briefly.
-The teacher respects the level at which he can successfully participate
+The teacher respects the level at which he can successfully participate.

-- Talking the Language of the Hands to the Hands
+Barbara Miles.
+Talking the Language of the Hands to the Hands

-- Topic in Deafblindness – Instructional Strategies from Georgia Sensory Assistance Project
+Topic in Deafblindness – Instructional Strategies from Georgia Sensory Assistance Project

-- Hand-Over-Hand Guidance: What Lesson Do We Teach?
+Hand-Over-Hand Guidance: What Lesson Do We Teach?
 By Andrea Story

-- Hand-Under-Hand Video Examples from Washington Sensory Disabilities Services
+Hand-Under-Hand Video Examples from Washington Sensory Disabilities Services